Live in New York (Laurie Anderson album)

-Live in New York is a live album by performance artist Laurie Anderson released as a double-CD by Nonesuch Records in 2002.
+Live in New York is a live album by American performance artist Laurie Anderson released as a double-CD by Nonesuch Records in 2002.
 The album cover reads Laurie Anderson Live at Town Hall New York City September 19–20, 2001.

 Recorded soon after the September 11, 2001, attacks on New York City, the album was produced during Anderson's tour of the United States featuring a mix of pieces from earlier in her career and newer works.
 Following so close to the attacks, Anderson makes several statements about them in her recognizable style.
 The performance is highlighted by a rendition of "O Superman," the song that launched Anderson to stardom in 1981, with lyrics that offered new resonance following the attacks.
 The song "Progress" is a retitled performance of "The Dream Before" which Anderson debuted in her 1986 short film What You Mean We? and later featured on Strange Angels.

 The original release of the album included an insert with a short piece written by Anderson about the experience of performing in New York in the wake of 9/11.
 She also indicates that the tour was conceived as a live version of her recent Life on a String album, but her partner Lou Reed suggested she include some older works as well.